ocf/ocfstatic/docs/services/webhostingsolutions.md

 ---
-title: "Web hosting solutions at OCF"
+title: "What type of web hosting do I need?"
 ---

-## What type of web hosting do I need?

 The OCF offers two main types of hosting, personal hosting and group hosting.
-If you have a personal account (which most people have unless you have requested a group account), then your main option is personal hosting.
+If you have a personal account (which most people do unless you have specifically requested a group account), then your only option is personal hosting.
 If you have a group account for a Registered Student Organization, then you have a couple options for your hosting solutions, which are listed in the group hosting section.

 ## Hosting your personal site